aimms/documentation/datalink/getschema.rst

 Source Information
 ******************

+Before reading or writing form a source you may want to understand the source better.
+For this we need to obtain the schema of the source.

 Get Schema of Source
 ====================

-purpose
+There following function can be used to obtain the schema of a source.
+Whether the type can be determined depends on the provider.

 .. js:function:: dl::GetDataSourceSchema(DataSource,ColumnName,ColumnType,DataSourceAttributes)

-    :param DataSource: String representing the name of the data source
+    :param DataSource: Name of the data source (string)
     :param ColumnName: Output String Parameter giving the column names for tables and column numbers
     :param ColumnType: Output String Parameter giving the column types for tables and column numbers
     :param DataSourceAttributes: The Read/write attribute specifying the provider

-before we call this function we have to specify the otputs where we write the info in.
+Before we call this function we have to specify the outputs:

 .. code-block:: aimms